 - Monitor your teen.
 Riding along gives you an opportunity to oversee and evaluate progress and improvements in judgment in different driving situations.

 - Put limits on passengers.
-Establish firm limits for the ages and acceptable number of passengers who travel with your teen, especially during the first year.
+Establish firm limits for the ages and an acceptable number of passengers who travel with your teen, especially during the first year.

 - Set a curfew.
 New drivers shouldn't be on the road after dark.
 As your teen gains experience, set specific curfew limits and stick with them.